BrettonYEGO/drake/README.md

 * format
 {this app is easy to use as it for any lovers of music beause every song is ananlysed .it is even sponsered by genius?}
 ## Known Bugs
-{we are currently fixing typing errors but all is well. }
+we are currently fixing typing errors but all is well.
 ## Technologies Used
-{this app is set up by me using html and css.}
+{this app is set up by me using html and css
 ## Support and contact details
-{incase of any issue visit our webpage or call 0729200984 for debugs.}
+incase of any issue visit our webpage or call 0729200984 for debugs.
 ### License
-*{PARENTAL ADVISORY.MIT License
+*PARENTAL ADVISORY.MIT License

-Copyright (c) [year] [fullname]
+Copyright (c) [2019] [ROCNATION]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal